How I got my student loans forgiven after 28 years: A teacher’s story

 To qualify, borrowers must already have direct loans or must consolidate their federal debt into a new direct loan.
 The consolidation step is critical: Borrowers can submit a combined PSLF/Employer Certification form before consolidating, but they must consolidate to be eligible for forgiveness.
 To find out if you qualify for additional payments and learn more about the waiver, log in to the federal student aid website.

-If you’re hoping to get the waiver, make sure to submit before it expires Oct.
+If you’re hoping to get the waiver, make sure to submit it before it expires on Oct.
 31.